tbidne/shrun/README.md

 **Description:** The default behavior is to swallow logs for the commands themselves.
 This flag gives each command a console region in which its logs will be printed.
 Only the latest log per region is shown at a given time.

-Note: When commands have complicated output, they logs can interfere with each other (indeed even overwrite themselves).
-We attempt to mitigate such situations, though see [Strip Control](#strip-control).
+Note: When commands have complicated output, the logs can interfere with each other (indeed even overwrite themselves).
+We attempt to mitigate such situations: see [Strip Control](#strip-control).

 **Example:**